 Since a friend asked for advice, I thought I better revive this old post about how to reduce shooting flinch.
 Is this something you’ve ever had an issue with?
 How did you deal with it? ~Mia

-In sighting in my Little Gal’s rifle for her elk hunt I noticed she had developed a flinch.
+In sighting in my Little Gal’s rifle for her elk hunt, I noticed she had developed a flinch.
 She was anticipating the recoil when shooting her rifle.
 It was significantly decreasing her shooting accuracy.
-Her shots were all over the target, and some were even missing it entirely.
+Her shots were all over the target, and some were missing it entirely.
 I have tried a couple of teaching techniques to help reduce her flinch.
 We needed to get a better shot group and hit the “kill zone” on paper.

 Shooters feel the recoil as it punches the butt of the rifle into the shoulder.
 It is most recognizable when shooting from a bench or prone shooting position, and when adrenaline is flowing out in the field, the bad habits can ruin a hunt.
-A shooter can develop a habit of closing their eyes, pulling or jerking the trigger or even sitting back just as they pull the trigger.
+A shooter can develop a habit of closing their eyes, pulling or jerking the trigger or even sitting back just as they pull it.
 These bad habits will cause their shots to be all over the place, and rarely hit the zone where they are aiming.

 We worked on relaxing as well as some of the following:

-- Breathing techniques – She took a deep breath, slowly exhaled then held it for a pause as she pulled the trigger.
+- Breathing techniques – She took a deep breath, slowly exhaled, then held it for a pause as she pulled the trigger.